-When looking at websites, I found multiple references to a “Rabbits in the Hole” story to use with preschoolers for earthquake drills.
-I couldn’t find an official version of the story, so I wrote a little book of my own, aimed at the preschool or kindergarten age child* at school or at child care, which you could read in a group circle time to lead into a earthquake drill.
+When looking at websites about earthquake preparedness, I found multiple references to a “Rabbits in the Hole” story to use with preschoolers for earthquake drills.
+I couldn’t find an official version of the story, so I wrote a little book of my own, aimed at the preschool or kindergarten age child.* It tells the story of a bunny school where the teacher tells the bunnies how to stay safe if the ground shakes.
 It is intended to teach essential skills in a simple, manageable way, without creating fear.
-It tells the story of a bunny school where the teacher tells the bunnies how to stay safe if the ground shakes.

 For adult reference, here are current recommendations (source) on what to do indoors: